andreacivita/Laravel-ApiCrudGenerator/README.md

 ### Interactive mode

-You can manage a single table with interactive mode or manually (see below).
+You can manage a single table with interactive mode or manually (see [next paragraph](https://github.com/andreacivita/Laravel-ApiCrudGenerator#managing-a-single-db-table)).

 Just run